Icinga/icinga2/doc/03-monitoring-basics.md

   }
 ```

-This defines the `notification` custom attribute as dictionary
+This defines the `notification` custom variable as dictionary
 with the key `mail`.
 Its value is a dictionary with the key `groups`
 which itself has an array as value.
 Note: This array is the exact
 same as the `user_groups` attribute for [notification apply rules](#03-monitoring-basics.md#using-apply-notifications)